chuck97/Sirius_Ice/Problem2/README.md

 4) *launcher.qs* - the example of launching file for slurm queue;
 5) *PlanePics.ipynb* - the example of python code (should be opened with jupyter notebook) that makes plane pictures (you can use it, or write your own).

-Before building the code make sure, that you have built INMOST with Petsc/Parmetis support!
+Before building the code make sure, that you have built INMOST with Petsc/Parmetis support and also cloned nlohmann_json!

 To build the code, edit your *./Src/CMakeLists.txt*.
 The instructions of running the code are given in *Problem2.pdf*.